lhcb/starterkit-lessons/second-analysis-steps/building-decays-part2.md

   It's used in a similar way as `CombineSelection`.

-> ## Work to do {.challenge}
+{% challenge "Work to do" %}
->  - Rewrite the previous script to select our signal in terms of `SimpleSelections` and the other algorithms we just learned.
+- Rewrite the previous script to select our signal in terms of `SimpleSelections` and the other algorithms we just learned.
->  - Introduce `FilterSelection` by performing the soft pion selection outside the `CombineParticles` as discussed in the *Building shared selections* callout in the [previous lesson](building-decays-part1.html).
+- Introduce `FilterSelection` by performing the soft pion selection outside the `CombineParticles` as discussed in the *Building shared selections* callout in the [previous lesson](building-decays-part1.html).
-> The solution can be found [here](code/building-decays/02.optimized.py).
+The solution can be found [here](code/building-decays/02.optimized.py).
+{% endchallenge %}

 To finalize, it is also very useful to know about the existence of certain selection algorithms specialized in filtering according to very commonly used criteria.
 These can be used as inputs for `SimpleSelection` to make sure the latter only run on those events that pass the filter.